Name

 UK & Other Memorials

-Hitchin War Memorial, Hitchin Town Hall Memorial, St Mary's Church Roll of Honour, Hitchin
+Hitchin Town Memorial, Hitchin Town Hall Memorial, St Mary's Church Roll of Honour, Hitchin, Not on the St Ippolyts memorials (*1)

 Pre War

-He was born in Hitchin and was in the choir of St. John's Church in Hitchin.
-He was also Captain of the St. John's Football Club.
-His home was 27, Hitchin Hill, Hitchin and he was the eldest son of Mr and Mrs John Gray.
+John Gray (junior) was born around 1887 in St Ippolyts and his parents were John and Emma Gray.
+He was in the choir of St. John's Church in Hitchin and also Captain of the St. John's Football Club.

-He worked in Mr Edwin File's shop for some years before he went to Bromley.
+So far John (junior) has not been found in the 1911 census, however we believe that he worked in Mr Edwin File's shop for some years before he went to Bromley, Kent.

 Wartime Service

-He enlisted in 1914 in Bromley, Kent where he was working at the time.
-He was given the Regimental Number 203270 and posted to the 2/4th Battalion of the Royal West Kents in the 53rd Division.
+John enlisted in 1914 in Bromley, Kent where he was working at the time.
+He was given the Regimental Number TF/2592 and then 203270 – probably during the renumbering of 1917.
+He was posted to the 2/4th Battalion of the Royal West Kents in the 53rd Division.

-He was at the landing in the Dardanelles and fought there throughout the campaign.
-After the Allied evacuation, he went to Egypt and saw much fighting in Palestine.
+After the Allied evacuation of Gallipoli, he went to Egypt and saw much fighting in Palestine.
 He was present at the capture of Jerusalem He was almost certainly killed in action near the Shechln Road near Durah approximately 25 miles north of Jerusalem.

 He was buried in Grave O.104 in the Jerusalem War Cemetery, Israel.